jonfr00/PokerGame/README.md

 To impliment it on your platform (have only used it on Debian Linux 24.04) here are the components needed:
 1. The card images ( included copy downloaded from: https://opengameart.org/content/playing-cards-vector-png ) extracted to a folder named cards (or your preference).
    Update line 511 with the path to the uploaded cards images.
 This path is relative to the location of your base directory ( if it is placed in the root like /var/www/http and named cards it would be /cards
-   The web execution account (www-data im my case) needs ownership ( eg: chown www-data:www-data  cards) and 755 permissions ( eg: chmod 755 cards).
+   The web execution account (www-data in my case) needs ownership ( eg: chown www-data:www-data  cards) and 755 permissions ( eg: chmod 755 cards).
 2. The poker.php file.
 Edited as indicated above.
 3. The pokerscore.php ( if you are going to include the save high score option) in the same folder.
 The Database, database user, table and server need to be updated in the Database connection section.
     This info can be included in a sepparate file as an include for more security.
 Lines 4-7.